This is a trip jam-packed with culture, colour and authentic experiences while discovering the magic from Mexico City to the Yucatán Peninsula.

 Hotel descriptions are taken from the hotel website and edited to suit our page.

 Depart from: Playa del Carmen, Mexico (from Cancun International Airport)

 You must hold a valid passport with a minimum of six months validity from your return date to your home country.
 Ensure you have at least two blank pages in your passport.

 See 'VISA' information in our MORE INFORMATION section below.

 HOTEL CHECK IN /CHECK OUT TIMES

 Consider the hotel check in time on arrival and the hotel check out time on departure.

-Late check out can be requested but without payment cannot be guaranteed.
+Early check in or late check out can be requested but without payment cannot be guaranteed.

 Read on for other key trip information that you should know before you decide on joining the group.